tfaehse/DashcamCleaner/README.md

         If the --threshold setting is larger than 0 then detections with a lower confidence are discarded.
         Channels; Red: Faces, Green: Numberplates.
         Hint: turn off --feather_edges by setting -fe=0 and turn --quality to 10

+    -j   (Default: False)
+    --export_json
+        Export detections (based on index) to a JSON file.
 ```